Powerlearnproject/se-day1-assignment-maTworld-nerd/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+   Software engineering is a systematic approach to software development using engineering principles to the design, develop, test, deploy and maintain a software product.
+   It's importance in tech industry cause;
+           1. Innovation and competiveness- best and faster engineerig principles enable companies to stay a head and have a competitive egde towards their rivals.
+           2. User Fulfillment to a software product-better SE principles enable much satisfaction from the users hence the love and more usage of the product.

 Identify and describe at least three key milestones in the evolution of software engineering.
+  1. Introduction of structured programming- due to software crisis in the 60s, softwares were unmanageble and prone to errors cause of it's complexity, thus allowing softwares to broken down into small structures to be managed in phases or modules enabling faster and efficient way to build and deploy codes.
+  2. Introduction of OOP methodologies in the 80s, OOP emphasizes four main principles: encapsulation, inheritance, polymorphism, and abstraction.
+OOP revolutionized software design by promoting reusability, modularity, and scalability.
+  3. Rise of Agile Methodologies from 2000s to present day, Agile emphasizes iterative development, customer collaboration, and flexibility in responding to changing requirements.
+Agile
+     transformed software engineering by making development more adaptive and customer-focused.
+This approach has become the industry standard, particularly in environments where rapid
+     change and innovation are critical.

 List and briefly explain the phases of the Software Development Life Cycle.